SanaGPT/art-recognizer/README.md

 scikit-learn

 Usage :
-download images and put them all in a folder
+download images and put them all in a folder(optional)

 costumize paths